 When children are read to and have early experiences with books, they learn that print has meaning and books tell stories.
 They learn how to hold a book and when to turn the page, and that words are read from left to right and from the top of the page to the bottom.

 They also learn the ABC's.
 Children who recognize the letters of the alphabet are better prepared to become readers.

 For more information on early literacy and tips for reading with babies, toddlers, and preschoolers, check out Get Ready to Read!, Zero to Three, and the National Association for the Education of Young Children (NAEYC).

 Phonological and phonemic awareness

 Phonological awareness is the ability to hear and use the sounds of spoken language, like syllables and rhymes.
-Before children can learn the relationships between letters and sounds -- the building blocks of being able to read -- they must first understand that the words they say and hear can be broken down into smaller "chunks."
-Children develop phonological awareness through language activities like:
+Before children can learn how letters and sounds go together, they must first understand that the words can be broken down into smaller "chunks."
+Children develop phonological awareness through activities like:

 - Identifying words that start or end with the same sound.
 (For example: "What sound is the same in book, bike, and ball?
 What other words start with that sound?")

 - Recognizing rhyming words and making new rhymes.
 (For example: "Which word doesn't belong -- cat, rat, dog?
 What’s a word that does rhyme with dog?")